Vikky-Prabhas/DevOps-AWS-for-Beginners-/Day01-The-Big-Picture/README.md

 - Automation with CI/CD and Infrastructure as Code is core.
 - From coding to deployment: Everything is a chain—each step matters!

-## 📝 Pro Tips

-- Use folders per day/topic (like this one).
-- Use emojis, diagrams, and simple language for clarity!
-- Commit daily so you track your progress.

-## 🎨 Where to Generate Your DevOps Workflow Pic?

-- Use a free tool like:
-  - excalidraw.com - for hand-drawn-looking workflow diagrams
-  - diagrams.net - for flowcharts and system diagrams
-- Save your image to